dodeeric/pdf2epubEX/README.md

 If you are running MacOS: see [here](https://docs.docker.com/docker-for-mac/install).

 1. Download Docker Desktop for MacOS: [Docker.dmg](https://download.docker.com/mac/stable/Docker.dmg).
-2. Install Docker Desktop for MacOS.
+2. Install Docker Desktop for MacOS (Stable channel).

 Then you can open the terminal (idem as for Linux).